samthebest/dump/sams-scala-tutorial/you-dont-understand-FP.md

  - FP just isn't fast enough
  - FP creates GC pressure
- - You can't just plonk your entire database into memory for every entry point
+ - You really do have so much data that you cannot just log it all.
+Use Vector or HashMap for everything else.